EnriqueFolchBlasco/Luggo-Android-App/README.md

 ![Language](https://img.shields.io/badge/language-Dart-blue)
 ![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/license-CC--BY--NC--ND%204.0-blue)
 ## Description
-Luggo is the final DAM project, an Android application developed using Flutter.
+Luggo is the final DAM project, an Android application developed using Flutter for a end of course project (TFC).
 This repository contains the source code and project files for the Luggo Android App.
 The app is designed to provide a seamless user experience while adhering to modern Android app development practices.

 ---